Heaven Help the Fool

 Heaven Help the Fool is the second solo album by Grateful Dead rhythm guitarist Bob Weir, released in 1978.
 It was recorded during time off from touring, in the summer of 1977, while Grateful Dead drummer Mickey Hart recovered from injuries sustained in a vehicular accident.
 Weir returned to the studio with Keith Olsen, having recorded Terrapin Station with the producer earlier in the year.
 Several well-known studio musicians were hired for the project, including widely used session player Waddy Wachtel and Toto members David Paich and Mike Porcaro.

 Only "Salt Lake City" and the title track were played live by the Grateful Dead, the former in its namesake location on February 21, 1995, and the latter in an instrumental arrangement during their 1980 acoustic sets.
-Despite this, Weir has continued to consistently play tracks from the album with other bands of his, including RatDog and Bobby Weir & Wolf Bros.
+Despite this, Weir continued to consistently play tracks from the album with other bands of his, including RatDog and Bobby Weir & Wolf Bros.
 "Bombs Away" was released as a single and peaked at number 70 on the Billboard Hot 100, becoming his only solo song to make the chart.
 The album itself stalled at number 69, one spot behind his previous album, Ace.